 Tired of getting stuck looking at the problem?
-This two-day course will leave you thinking and working in a powerful new way.
+This 2.5-day course will leave you thinking and working in a powerful new way.
 It may change your life.

 The power of this approach has long been evidenced in helping services, community work and schools, but is becoming recognised also in personnel management, organisational development, and coaching.

-By the end of this online two-day workshop you will:
+By the end of this online 2.5-day workshop you will:

-· Have a working knowledge of the philosophy, value base, and key tools and techniques of solution-focused communication
+· Have a working knowledge of the philosophy, value base, and key tools and techniques of solution-focused practice

 · Have experience of a solution-focused conversation, both as worker and client